Arjun-Ingole/Osiris/README.md

 ## License

-Hapii is licensed under the MIT License.
+Osiris is licensed under the MIT License.
 See LICENSE for more information.